Lollators/DiabetesSupplies_DERBY/README.md

 ## Project Description

 This project is aimed towards creating a software to manage diabetes supplies.
 There can be multiple users added.
-These users will be stored in a database along with a table reserved for the supplies.
-The primary key of the user is going to be their username (does not allow duplicates).
-The primary key of the products is going to be their serial number.
-There will be a third table used to set each of the primary keys as foreign keys to build a relation.
-This will prevent items being left in the database when a certain entity, whose relationship is connected to the item, is deleted.
+These accounts will be stored in a database along with a table reserved for the supplies.
+The primary key of the account is going to be its username (does not allow duplicates).
+The primary key of a product is going to be its serial number.
+The product table will also include a username attribute, used as a foreign key that references the username attribute in the account table.
+In this way it is possible to link a product to its owner.

 ## Apache Derby Setup

 The user shouldn't have troubles running the project straight away, as Derby is configured in embedded mode and everything should be already linked together.
-The only issue that can arise is the ```//``` or ```\\``` based on Windows or Mac OS.
+The only issue that can arise is the ```//``` or ```\\``` based on Windows or Mac OS, in the Database URL variable.
+This variable is used to effectively connect to the database.
+In order to overcome the issue, I personally included two executable JAR files, one for each operating system.
-This can be easily fixed by checking the DB_Conn.java file, and modifying the database URL accordingly.

 ## GUI Design Principles